flyingmachine/brave-clojure-web/content/namespaces.md

 Because I'm an academic I attempt to solve the case the best way I know how: by heading to the library and researching the shit out of it.
 My trusty assistant, Clojure, accompanies me.
-As we bustle from room to room, I shout at Clojure to hand me one thing after another.
+As we bustle from namespace to namespace, I shout at Clojure to hand me one thing after another.

 But Clojure is kind of dumb.
-From within the `user` room, I belt out "`join`!
+From within the `user` namespace, I belt out "`join`!
 Give me `join`!", specks of spittle flying out my mouth.
 "`RuntimeException: Unable to resolve symbol: join`", Clojure whines in response.
 "For the love of brie, just hand me `clojure.string/join`"!
 I retort, and Clojure dutifully hands me the